builtinbruges/builtinbruges.com/_posts/2013-01-06-repeat-last-terminal-command.md

 This way, you can easily re-execute a command for which you did not have enough permissions, *with* the required root permissions.

-I found this tip in a [Stackoverflow](http://stackoverflow.com/questions/68372/what-is-your-single-most-favorite-command-line-trick-using-bash) discussion which contains some other good commands as wel.
+I found this tip in a [Stackoverflow](http://stackoverflow.com/questions/68372/what-is-your-single-most-favorite-command-line-trick-using-bash) discussion which contains some other good commands as well.
 Check it out!